Early Childhood Education (ECED)

 Prerequisite or Corequisite LBSU 302.

 This course provides a broad orientation to the profession of early childhood education, including ethical responsibilities and effective communication.
 Students will conduct an I-Search in which they explore the following about ethics in early childhood education: their background knowledge, what they want to know, the ways they will seek this knowledge, what they learned and what this experience has taught them.
-One hour of field experience is required.
+Five hours of field experience is required.
 3 credits.

 ECED 301 Effective Support for Children with Exceptional Needs and Their Families